 What is the FORMULATEXT Function?

 The FORMULATEXT Function helps you get a formula in text form from the referred cell.
-FORMULATEXT is categorized under the Lookup and Reference functions.
+FORMULATEXT is categorized under Excel Lookup and Reference functions.
 It was introduced in MS Excel 2013.

-Reference here would be the reference to a cell or range of cells from which we want the formula as text.
+Reference here is the reference to a cell or range of cells from which we want the formula as text.

 How to use the FORMULATEXT Function in Excel

 It is a built-in function which can be used as a worksheet function in Excel.
 Let’s take an example.